Keyboard shortcuts

 clog

-A highly customizable structured logger for command-line tools with a zerolog-inspired fluent API, terminal-aware colours, hyperlinks, and animations.
+A highly customizable structured logger for command-line tools with a zerolog-inspired fluent API, terminal-aware colors, hyperlinks, and animations.

 clog demo